CommunitySolidServer/access-token-verifier/README.md

 }
 ```

-The `solidTokenVerifier` function takes an authorization header which can be an encoded Bearer or
-DPoP bound access token and optional DPoP parameters.
+The `solidOidcAccessTokenVerifier` function takes an authorization header which can be an encoded Bearer or DPoP bound access token and optional DPoP parameters.

 ## TODO